| || |

 d02_19 (2013-11-24 14:03:27) -- show location on Google Maps

-Not much internal height.- murmured the Viking warrior with the sack of gold on his shoulder.
+Not much internal height.- murmured the Viking warrior with the gold sack on his shoulder.

 d02_20 (2013-11-24 14:03:59) -- show location on Google Maps